edamame852/the-docs/docs/coding-practices/C++/C_How_to_Program_8th_edition/2_Intro_to_C_Programming.md

 ## Good coding syntax tips
 1. use `main` instead of `Main` (lowercase for function name)
 2. Avoid starting strings w/ underscore `_` so it doesn't conflict with stan lib/compiler generated identifiers!
-3. Camel cases are preferred in C (snak_cases can be used too)
+3. Camel cases are preferred in C (snake_cases can be used too)

+# 2.4 Concept of memories
+1.